There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) online quizzes for each module; (2) final examination; and (3) active participation and professional conduct.
+Indicative assessments in this unit are as follows: (1) online quizzes for each module; (2) final examination; and (3) active participation and professional conduct.
 Further information is available in the unit outline.

 - Unit Coordinator(s)